W05 Project: Website Planning Document

 Overview

-Site and application planning is a critical step in successful design and development of web projects.
-The website plan provides a blueprint from which to design and develop your project.
+Planning is a critical step in the success of any project.
+The website plan serves as a blueprint for designing and developing your project.
 The purpose of this assignment is for you to organize your plans for your proposed project.

 The site plan is a living document that will change as the project progresses.
-It is a document that will be used to communicate with the client and the development team, which in this case is just you.
+It is used to communicate with the client and the development team – which in this case, is just you.

 Instructions

 The assignment is to build a basic website plan in HTML.
-This will be a single document.
-The required content is outlined below.
+This will be a single document and the required content is outlined below.

-Remember that this is just a plan and you may adjust some items as you complete your project in the next week.
+Remember that this is just a plan and you may need to adjust some items as you complete your project in the next week.

 Setup